Interstate 55: Arkansas

 I-55 enters Arkansas from Tennessee as it crosses the Mississippi River on the Memphis & Arkansas Bridge.
 It overlaps I-40 for approximately 2.8 mi in West Memphis.
-After separating from I-40, I-55 turns northward and runs with US 61, US 63, and US 64 until US 64 exits in through Marion.
-I-55/US 61/US 63 continues north through Crittenden County through rural farms of the Arkansas delta, including an interchange with I-555/US 63 in Turrell.
+After separating from I-40, I-55 turns northward and runs with US 61 and US 64 until US 64 exits in through Marion.
+I-55/US 61 continues north through Crittenden County through rural farms of the Arkansas Delta, including an interchange with I-555 in Turrell.
 I-55 passes through Blytheville, where it has a junction with Highway 18 (AR 18) before entering Missouri.
 I-55 parallels US 61 in its path through Arkansas, which it continues to do after crossing into Missouri.

 Missouri

 In Missouri, I-55 runs from the southeastern part of the state, at the Arkansas border, to St. Louis.
-In this city, I-44 merges in with I-55, and then I-64 (on the Poplar Street Bridge), when crossing the Mississippi River into Illinois.
+In the southern part of the state, I-55 meets I-57 in Sikeston.
+Then I-55 goes north to St. Louis, where I-44 merges in with I-55, and then I-64 (on the Poplar Street Bridge), when crossing the Mississippi River into Illinois.

 Among the cities and towns served by I-55 in Missouri are Sikeston, Cape Girardeau, and St. Louis.

 As noted above, I-55 parallels US 61 for most of its course through Missouri, from the Arkansas border to the southern portion of St. Louis County.